xt0fer/SolnZipRISC1/README.md

 - rd is the destination register
 - rs, rt are "argument" registers
-- k stands for an integer constant
+- k stands for an integer constant (prepend a $) $1 $42 etc...
-- aa stands for an memory address, usually in hexadecimal
+- aa stands for an memory address, usually in hexadecimal 0x0002
 - yes, rd, rt, & rs can be all the same register (or not)

 #### opcodes - Instruction Set